 How does it work?

-The Cross-border E-commerce Shopper Survey 2019 was conducted with a total online sample of 35,737 consumers with approximately 1,000 in each country (depending on population).
+The Cross-border E-commerce Shopper Survey 2020 was conducted with a total online sample of 33,594 consumers.
 The target group is frequent cross-border online shoppers, who have made a cross-border online purchase in the last year.
 In this year’s survey, IPC also included a set of questions to understand the impact COVID-19 has had on e-commerce and delivery.

 - Frequency of online shopping & reasons for purchasing cross-border